wentam/bottom-bracket/notes/design.md

 * What if instead of specifying textual instructions, the user specified hex opcodes at the top level?
 The 'mov' macro could then implement that behavior via the opcodes of the relevant platform.
+* macros need to be able to use macros

 # Problems to think about

+## numeric literals in arrays are a problem

+With the current design, the array (1 2 3 4) is not the numbers [1,2,3,4] bit
+an array with the chars ['1', '2','3','4'].
+This would neccesitate languages to have their own (make-array '(1 2 3 4)) to actually get a numeric array.

+This is confusing - as a homoiconic language we want you to be able to actually use the built-in datatype as part of the language.

+This is tricky, though: what if you wanted to implement a bignum library and have bignums in the array? what width are the integers?
+We exist at too low of a level to make these decisions.

+I think reader macros are the answer, much like with string issues: a reader macro can find number literals and wrap them up as (number 5) for example.

 ## non-special parenthesis